Make the most of Fall’s grand entrance with these highlights your whole family can get into during the month of September in the Twin Cities.

 According to family tradition, Fall is upon us once 1) the State Fair has wrapped and 2) we’ve made tracks to one our our favorite apple orchards!
 We love seeking out one of the quieter, less-traveled orchards on the outskirts of the metro to pick a peck, get up close to some farm animals and take a hayride.
 Options in the Twin Cities run the gamut from large operations filled with elaborate playgrounds and numerous kiddie attractions to more simple spots to spend the day.
-Some of our favorites include Minnetonka Orchards (amazing apple cider donuts!), FALL HARVEST ORCHARD, and
+Some of our favorites include MINNETONKA ORCHARDS (amazing apple cider donuts!), FALL HARVEST ORCHARD, and

-Fall Raptor Release at St Croix Carpenter Valley Nature Center, Hastings
+Fall Raptor Release at St Croix Carpenter Valley Nature Center

-4) Centennial Lakes Farmers Market
+Centennial Lakes Farmers Market

-5) See the fall colors at Interstate State Park
+Enjoy the fall colors at Interstate State Park

 Beautiful Interstate State Park is a little haven that hugs the St Croix River Valley in the community of Taylors Falls, Minnesota.
 Only about an hour’s drive from the center of the Twin Cities metro, it’s the perfect destination for a fall colors hike.
 Our kids have been long fascinated by the mysterious potholes that pockmark the park and the rushing river that divides us from our neighbor Wisconsin.
 Explore with caution if you’ve got little ones in tow, then make a day of it with suggestions on our list of 6 Things To Do Near Taylors Falls.
 For more inspiration on where to get out and admire the fall colors with your family, try our take on 6 Twin Cities Metro-Area Minnesota State Parks, all only an hour’s or less drive from the middle of the metro. $7 per day vehicle permit required for state parks.

-7) Minnesota Landscape Arboretum’s Fall Harvest Festival
+Minnesota Landscape Arboretum’s AppleFest

 Keep in mind that the Arborteum is a wonderful place for families to visit year-round.
 For more ideas on how to explore it with younger ones, try our list of 10 Things for Kids: Minnesota Landscape Arboretum.

-8) Eloise Butler Wildflower Garden & Bird Sanctuary
+Take a fall hike in the Eloise Butler Wildflower Garden & Bird Sanctuary

-Nestled in the southern portion of Theodore Wirth Regional Park in Minneapolis is the magical Eloise Butler Wildflower Garden & Bird Sanctuary.
-It’s a place where families can take in fall colors along the quiet Family Hikes or preschoolers can register for their own nature-discovery classes through Nature Tots ($7 per child/parent pair).
+Nestled in the southern portion of Theodore Wirth Regional Park in Minneapolis is the magical ELOISE BUTLER WILDFLOWER GARDEN & BIRD SANCTUARY.
+It’s a place where families can take in fall colors, or preschoolers can attend free storytimes on Thursdays from 10:30-11am.
+Meet at the Visitor Center.

-9) Minnesota Renaissance Festival
+Minnesota Renaissance Festival

 Do not be daunted by this niche-y, popular fall festival.
 Our very own Joy Peters offers up some tips for visiting the Minnesota Renaissance Festival with young ones on board.
 Yes, there is a substantial admission fee, but said fee covers a bounty of free family-friendly activities such as the jousting tournaments, storytellers, and mermaid encounters.
-Open weekends thru Sept, 9am-7pm. $13.50-$24.95/pp, discount tickets available for purchase in advance.
+Open weekends thru October 2, 2022, 9am-7pm. $13.50-$24.95/pp, discount tickets available for purchase in advance.